ember-learn/guides-source/guides/release/state-management/computed-properties.md

 Computed properties are a concept in Ember prior to Octane.
 They serve the same purpose as tracked properties and native getters, allowing users to respond to changes, derive state, and ultimately update the DOM.
+In a nutshell, computed properties let you declare functions as properties.
+You create one by defining a computed property as a function, which Ember will automatically call when you ask for the property.
-They also have built-in caching to prevent having to perform expensive calculations more than once.
+They also have built-in
+caching to prevent having to perform expensive calculations more than once.

-While computed properties are no longer the recommended default, it's likely that you may encounter them in code that hasn't been updated to tracked properties just yet, either in existing applications or in the wider Ember ecosystem, so this guide exists both to describe how they work and can be used, and how they work with tracked properties.
+While computed properties are no longer the recommended default, it is likely that you may encounter them in code that hasn't been updated to tracked properties just yet, either in existing applications or in the wider Ember ecosystem, so this guide exists both to describe how they work and can be used, and how they work with tracked properties.
+If you are just learning Ember for the first time, you can skip this section.

 ## Computed Property Usage